AdobeDocs/commerce-learn.en/help/app-builder/first-app/test-folder.md

 # test folder

-The test folder for this sample app contains a single JavaScript file.
-This is used when running unit tests on the application
+The `test` folder for this sample app contains a single JavaScript file, which is used when running unit tests on the application.

 This is a simple example and can be expanded to create comprehensive tests for your specific applications.

 ## Who is this video for?

-* Developers new to Adobe Commerce with limited experience with Adobe App Builder who is learning about the test folder.
+* Developers new to Adobe Commerce with limited experience using Adobe App Builder who want to learn about the `test` folder.

 ## Video content

-* Why use the test folder
+* Why use the `test` folder?
-* Brief explanation of the unit test file and its components
+* A brief explanation of the unit test file and its components
-* End to end testing introduced
+* Introduction to end-to-end testing

 >[!VIDEO](https://video.tv.adobe.com/v/3416662)